ilanashaffer/Homework-4/README.md

 Description:

-This is a "Code Quiz" application that asks multiplication questions and is timed.
-Final score revealed upon completion.
+This is a "Code Quiz" application that asks multiple choice questions upon starting and is timed.
+Final score is revealed upon completion.

 Project files: